How does PoolParty Semantic Suite integrate with Graph Databases? – Part 2

 PoolParty Semantic Suite as a Middleware

-PoolParty Semantic Suite is a middleware platform that provides Semantic AI solutions as a service.
+PoolParty Semantic Suite is a middleware platform that provides Semantic AI solutions as a service to build and manage Knowledge Graphs.
 In most cases, users develop RDF-based applications that run as layers on PoolParty APIs.
 You decouple the application from PoolParty by virtualizing application data in a separate graph database (or multiple stores at the same time) and connecting the application to it.
 Such an architecture separates all tasks cleanly and frees PoolParty from having to act like a database.
 The application scales better without affecting the other core features of PoolParty.
 This also creates a staging environment in which PoolParty's knowledge models can be continuously evolved, while a stable release version in the graph database will serve the application in production.
 Additionally, PoolParty provides APIs that export the project data to external graph databases and keep them in sync continuously, or on demand when necessary.

 For components of PoolParty Semantic Suite, we can identify these functional requirements: